 For those on the go, who prefer a digital-only footprint, XE emerges as the best option for international money transfers, for both individuals and businesses.
 With a long reputable history in currency exchange, it is an incredibly reliable, trustworthy, secure and easy means by which to transfer money.

-XE has as the largest range of participating countries, currencies and languages, even if it only accepts bank deposits.
+XE has as the largest range of participating countries, currencies and languages.
 It charges no flat fees and gives an accurate and competitive exchange rate.

 The mobile app makes it more convenient, offering flexibility tailored to your schedule, as do the countries, currencies, and languages.
 So should you find yourself on that deserted island or cash strapped in Asia, be happy knowing that XE not only has your back but will also help your wallet.